2015–16 Omaha Mavericks women's basketball team

-The 2015–16 Omaha Mavericks men's basketball team represents the University of Nebraska Omaha during the 2015–16 NCAA Division I women's basketball season.
-The Mavericks, led by third year head coach Brittany Lange, play their home games at Baxter Arena and were members of The Summit League.
-They finished the season 15–15, 7–9 in Summit League play to finish in sixth place.
+The 2015–16 Omaha Mavericks men's basketball team represented the University of Nebraska Omaha during the 2015–16 NCAA Division I women's basketball season.
+The Mavericks, led by third-year head coach Brittany Lange, played their home games at Baxter Arena and were members of The Summit League.
+They finished the season 15–15, 7–9 in Summit League play, to finish in sixth place.
 They advanced to the semifinals of the Summit League women's tournament where they lost to South Dakota State.